 - use plus icons for controls aimed at adding items

 These and many more options for patterns that are well-known for users and make interactions easier and error-proof.
 Thoughtfully done user research and usability testing will help you to pick the ones that will provide the most user-friendly solutions.

 GNO Blankets website features the cart icon in the very typical place, left corner of the website header, the buttons look clickable, the subscription form, site map, and links to social networks are easily found in the footer.

 The control for creating a new storyboard in Designer AI tool features a plus button supported with a text instruction

 Even though icons are a powerful element of usability and are perceived faster than words, there is another side of the coin: the aspect of meaning.
-People can perceive icons super fast but if the message they transfer is not clear and can have double-reading, this speed will not bring positive user experience.
+People can perceive icons super fast but if the message they transfer is not clear and can have double-reading, this speed will not bring a positive user experience.
 Fast capturing of the icon bringing wrong understanding cannot be defined as recognition, it’s just fast noticing.
 Recognition means not only speed but also the right action or information which this icon should bring to the user.
 Only in this case, it will work as a factor preventing users from errors.